discordeno/discordeno/website/docs/examples/reactionroles.md

 // ...
 REST OF THE FILE ...
 ```

-At this point, if we go to the `src/events/interactionCreate.ts` file we are seeing an error from TypeScript, it is telling us that the `command` does not have an `.execute()` handler.
+At this point, if we go to the `src/events/interactionCreate.ts` file, we'll see an error from TypeScript, it is telling us that the `command` does not have an `.execute()` handler.
 To add this we need to customize our command just a little bit.
-Let's make a interface for a custom Command object and use it for our map.
+Let's make an interface for a custom Command object and use it for our map.
 Go to `src/commands/index.ts`

 ```ts
 import { CreateApplicationCommand, Interaction } from '@discordeno/types'